haddenkim/hush/README.md

 ### Windows & Linux
 Untested.

-I tested compiling with GCU 8.2 and Clang 9.1 on MacOS, so I hope this compiles cross-platform.
+I tested compiling with GCU 8.2 and Clang 9.1 on MacOS, so I hope this runs on Linux, but I have little hope for Windows.

 ## Usage
 From the binary directory,